Burnside's Bridge: Landmark

-After the war, the U.S. Government acquired the bridge and adjoining land.
-Vehicular traffic across the bridge was stopped and the original farm lanes allowed to grow over with grass.
-Foot traffic is still allowed across the structure, at the Antietam National Battlefield.
+After the war, the U.S. government acquired the bridge and adjoining land, now in Antietam National Battlefield.
+Vehicular traffic across the bridge was stopped and the original farm lanes leading to the bridge were allowed to grow over with grass.
+Foot traffic is still permitted on the structure.
 It remains as one of the most photographed bridges of the Civil War.
 In 1937, the bridge was depicted on the reverse of the Battle of Antietam half dollar.